Skip to main content

 • Human experts score about 74% on HLE questions in their own domain of expertise.
 On questions outside their specialty, experts score much lower — sometimes below the models.

 • Progress has been rapid: Early 2025 frontier models scored around 10-15% on HLE.
 By early 2026, scores have tripled to the mid-40s.
-If this trajectory continues, models could cross 70% by late 2026 or early 2027.

 The bottom line